stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 Activating this rage power grants you a bite attack that deals 1d4 piercing damage plus your Strength modifier.
 If you already have a bite attack, its damage die increases by one step.

-Additionally, you can use this bite attack as part of the action to maintain or break free from a grapple.
-This attack is resolved before the grapple attack is made and, if the bite attack hits, then the grapple attack has +1d.
+Additionally, you can use this bite attack as part of the action to maintain, advance, or break free from a grapple.
+This attack is resolved before the grapple action is made and, if the bite attack hits, then the grapple attack has +1d.

 ## Armour Ripper